 - William T. Grant Foundation: Research and scholarship funding here goes towards advancing the cause of creating safe, healthy, and character-building environments for young people.

 - Russell Sage Foundation: The Russell Sage Foundation focuses on best practices research feeding into equality and social justice initiatives.

-- The John Randolph Haynes Foundation: Centered largely on Los Angeles, the John Randolph Haynes Foundation seeks to improve the city through a wide variety of altruistic projects.
+- The John Randolph Haynes Foundation: Based largely in Los Angeles, the John Randolph Haynes Foundation seeks to improve the city through a wide variety of altruistic projects.

-- Economic and Social Research Council: This UK-based organization provides grants to researchers concerned with studying the social sciences in a manner suiting humanity's progress.
+- Economic and Social Research Council: This UK-based organization provides grants to researchers concerned with studying the social sciences in a manner that supports humanity's progress.

 - The American Political Science Association: Stop here for fellowships, grants, internships, visiting scholars programs, and other chances to pay for political research.

 - Social Science Research Council: In the interest of furthering an awareness of integral political issues, the SSRC donates to a wide range of initiatives worldwide.

 - Horowitz Foundation for Social Policy: Several grants go out each year through this organization, covering all the social sciences and judged based on how well they fit into policymaking.

 - The Harry Frank Guggenheim Foundation: The Harry Frank Guggenheim Foundation welcomes proposals from any of the natural and social sciences and the humanities that promise to increase understanding of the causes, manifestations, and control of violence and aggression.
 Highest priority is given to research that can increase understanding and amelioration of urgent problems of violence and aggression in the modern world.